Grothendieck topologies with logarithmic modifications: Sheaves on the valuative log space

-\end{enumerate} \end{theorem} \begin{proof} For a strict morphism of integral log schemes $f\colon X\rightarrow Y$ so that $Y^{\text{val}}$ exists, it follows that the pullback $X\times_Y Y^{\text{val}} \rightarrow Y^{\text{val}}$ in $\mathsf{LRS}$ equipped with the log structure pulled back from $Y^{\text{val}}$ is valuative and fulfills the universal property of the valuative log space of $X$.
+\end{enumerate} \end{theorem} \begin{proof} For a strict morphism of integral log schemes $f\colon X\rightarrow Y$ such that $Y^{\text{val}}$ exists, it follows that the pullback $X\times_Y Y^{\text{val}} \rightarrow Y^{\text{val}}$ in $\mathsf{LRS}$ equipped with the log structure pulled back from $Y^{\text{val}}$ is valuative and satisfies the universal property of the valuative log space of $X$.
 To conclude the proof of \eqref{item: pull-back valuative}, it suffices to construct $X^{\text{val}}$ for any integral Zariski log scheme $X$.
-Indeed, it suffices to construct it for all members of an open covering of $X$ since the intersections will glue by uniqueness and \eqref{item: pull-back valuative}.
+Indeed, it suffices to construct it for all members of an open cover of $X$ since the intersections will glue by uniqueness and \eqref{item: pull-back valuative}.
 As a result, we may assume that $X$ has a global chart $P\rightarrow \Gamma(X,\mathcal{M}_X)$, and it suffices to show \eqref{valuative space if chart}.